Use Nutrition Data to Plan Fortification Strategy

 Anemia can be caused by many factors, including deficiencies in iron, folic acid, zinc, riboflavin, vitamin A, and vitamin B12.
 Fortifying grains with these vitamins and minerals can help prevent anemia caused by nutritional deficiencies.

-Compare anemia data for men and women, if available.
+If available, compare anemia data for men and women in your country.
 Women in their childbearing years are more prone to anemia than men.
 If anemia among women ages 15 to 49 is higher than anemia among men in the same age group, then the anemia is most likely a result of iron deficiency.
 In that case, fortifying with iron will most likely make people less prone to iron deficiency anemia.

 If men and women in the 15-49 age group have similar anemia statistics, then other factors such as other nutritional deficiencies or malaria or parasitic infections are probably causing the anemia.
 Other interventions will be necessary to reduce anemia in these populations.